 Insecure Content is content is non-secure content like JS or CSS, present on the web page that may be getting served from various other http locations, but is being finally served in the secure https web page that you are visiting.

-Disable Insecure Content warning
+Disable Insecure Content warning in Chrome

 Google does not recommend that you do this, but if you wish to disable Insecure Content warning in Chrome, you can use the following command line flag to prevent Chrome from checking for insecure content: